Attorney at Law

 Caroline Richardson is an experienced civil litigator whose practice has included commercial litigation, business formation, and commercial and residential foreclosure proceedings.
-She has also provided restructuring, loan workout and bankruptcy advice to a variety of companies and individuals facing insolvency.
+She has also provided restructuring, loan workouts, and bankruptcy advice to a variety of companies and individuals facing insolvency.
 Caroline has represented both debtors and creditors in diverse bankruptcy and adversary proceedings.

 Caroline is a 2009 graduate of Indiana University Robert H. McKinney School of Law and served as a law clerk for the Indiana Supreme Court Disciplinary Commission from August 2007 to May 2009.
 She earned her B.A. in English from Furman University in 2003.